By Soren Billing

 "We've noticed that a lot of people are stopping to pick up snacks and newspapers before they get to their offices and a number are also taking advantage of this quieter time of the day to ensure that they have the store assistants' undivided attention when enquiring about a particular product," he added.

-The 175 metre-long link comprises three travellators operating in both directions.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The 175 metre-long link comprises three travellators operating in both directions.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 And just when MoE retailers thought that the mall was going to drop its rent.
 Good bless the Metro.